MicrosoftDocs/windows-driver-docs/migration-guide/index.md

 ### Finding bugs
 Technically, MSDN is supposed to as good a job rendering markdown as GitHub does.
 When you find weird behavior, click on the *Contribute* button in the top-right corner to quickly jump to the GitHub version of the topic.

 If GitHub displays the same weirdness, your only choice is to revise the MD file.
-If on the other hand you don't see the weirdness, **you found a bug!** In that case, email [eliotdirs@microsoft.com](mailto:eliotdirs@microsoft.com) for instructions on how to sumbit the issue.
+If on the other hand you don't see the weirdness, **you found a bug!** In that case, email [eliotdirs@microsoft.com](mailto:eliotdirs@microsoft.com) for instructions on how to submbit the issue.
 But of course, you're always free to bypass the bug by revising the MD file.

 ##9.
 Make revisions to your working branch